charludo/barely/README.md

 - [Local Backup](docs/plugins/localbackup.md)
 - [SFTP](docs/plugins/sftp.md)

-For more info on how to enable and configure a plugin, click on its respective name.
+For more information on how to enable and configure a plugin, click on its respective name.

-To learn how to install new plugins or right your own, see [the Plugins page](docs/plugins.md) in the docs.
+To learn how to install new plugins or write your own, see [the Plugins page](docs/plugins.md) in the docs.

 ### Blueprints

 Back in the [Basics](#basics), we have already briefly covered blueprints.
-They are pretty much exactly what you would expect: re-usable projects that you can instantiate into new projects.
+They are pretty much exactly what you would expect: re-usable project templates that you can instantiate into new projects.
+Other frameworks might call them themes.

-You can list available blueprint with:
+You can list all available blueprints with:
 ```console
 $ barely blueprints
 barely :: found 2 blueprints: